bmeg/grip/website/content/docs.md

  - Query Continuation.
 Ability to describe a graph query that starts off where another query ended.
 For example, from batch or cached query and to filtering or a few additional steps.
  - Optimized Plugable External Resource API.
 Adding additional operations, such as 'joins' or better filtering, to external resources would allow GRIP to better optimize queries and reduce query time.
+ - Managed Plugin deployment.